 The fabulous history of Munly Munly, Canada’s most beloved son is available with a google search in a Wikipedia post.
 You know how those posts go: Jay Munly, then they list the other names he is known under (Munly and Munly Jay Munly) and then list the obvious, is a banjo player, guitarist, singer, and songwriter.
 They don’t really mention his childhood, or where he went to school, or anything else that is personal.
 I guess we’ll have to wait for his autobiography.
 Most of the info is pretty cut and dry.
 With a deeper google search you’ll find articles about Munly & The Lee Lewis Harlots and how Munly’s wide vocal range that ranges from a low bass to a high soprano floating on top of the The Lee Lewis Harlots’s dark, often sensuous string arrangements make for a unique sound.
 We all know and love that the essence and the intoxicating, seductive words remain long after the music stops.

-But I bet you didn’t know that Munly had a second cousin on his mother’s side that is a maritime injury attorney working in New Orleans.
+But I bet you didn’t know that Munly had a second cousin on his mother’s side that is an experienced Mississippi maritime injury attorney in Gulfport.
 He is one of those lawyers who represent maritime workers who are seriously injured in maritime accidents.
 Unless you work in that dangerous world you may be totally unaware of what maritime law is.
 Well, it pertains to certain laws that relate to the navigable fresh waters in the United States, as well as to the open water such as in the Gulf of Mexico or along the coastal seaboard of the US.
 Maritime attorneys primary focus on maritime law, often referred to as admiralty law and the Jones Act.
 The Jones Act allows a maritime lawyer to bring legal actions on the behalf of an injured seaman, against ship owners, ship captain, or other crew members after a serious accident has occurred.